Infrastructure for AI Agents

 Manage everything from terminal

 Run `ssh instavm.dev` from local shells, CI, or remote runners to create, connect, clone, share, and destroy VMs.
+No CLI install.
+No SDK dependency.

 ssh instavm.dev create --vcpu 4 --memory 8192Provision a fresh VM in ~147ms